m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Procedure.md

 Assuming an export is needed use the W+arrow button.

+![Post Processing Export](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing6_Export.png)

+![Post Processing Export](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing7_Export.png)

 ### Write the Index (Step 6 - PDF index generator Step 4)

-![Post Processing Export](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing6_Export.png)

 The choice depends upon your needs.
 If this is the final stage for the indexing, create a text file to later paste into inDesign or MS Word etc. If the setup itself is requred the pdf index generator project will provide a file to recreate aspects of this flow (NB this file does not contain the original term lists and does not recreate all the settings as per these steps).

-![Post Processing Export](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Post_Processing7_Export.png)

-If the index is to be written by the software there is an additional step to take with various options:

 ![Writing Index Options](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Write_Index.png)